 Set Money Aside

 In order to make estimated tax payments, consider setting aside a portion of every payment you receive from clients.
-This helps ensure that you pay enough and don’t face a penalty during tax season.
+This can help ensure you pay enough and don’t face a penalty during tax season.

 It doesn’t necessarily have to be a business savings account.
 Just make sure it’s separate from your personal savings to avoid trouble.